-We do so by building electronic communities and the information society in digital media, Information Communication Technology sector in the 4th industrial revolution.
+We do so by building electronic media communities and the information society in digital multimedia, Information Communication Technology sector towards the 4th industrial revolution.

 Register on our extended job placement programme

 Our community development skills programmes benefit the entire community media sector , volunteers , unemployed or disabled community members who have been selected for media and communications skills and development.
 The most of our Skills Development Offers programmes are demand driven and accredited aligned to National Skills Development Plan 2030 strategy.